-- Twinkle Lights on a battery or candles.
-Or, a white strand of battery operated Christmas lights would look great!
+- Twinkle Lights on a battery operated candles.
+A white strand of battery operated Christmas lights would look great!

 Clean the jar before painting.
 I did not measure where I put the painters tape.
 I adjusted a bit to make sure it was straight- but I was just winging it!
 Make sure you flatten down the painters tape tightly so the paint can’t seep underneath.